 - Minnesota Insurance Marketplace.
 Specifies that classification and storage of data of the Minnesota Insurance Marketplace ("the exchange") is governed by section 7 of this bill. - Title.
 Names this new chapter of law (chapter 62V) the "Minnesota Insurance Marketplace Act." - Definitions.
 Defines nine terms used in this bill. - 4 Minnesota Insurance Marketplace; establishment. - Subd.
 1. Creation.
 Creates the marketplace as a board in the executive branch of state government.
-Summarizes four of its functions. - Subd.
+Summarizes six of its functions. - Subd.
 2. Application of other law.
-Specifies general Minnesota governmental operations laws that govern the exchange and its board members, including laws dealing with conflicts of interest, receipt of gifts, compliance with the Open Meeting Law, and when certain types of meetings can or must be closed to the public.
+Specifies general Minnesota governmental operations laws that govern the exchange and its board members, including laws dealing with reviews and audits by the legislative auditor, conflicts of interest, receipt of gifts, compliance with the Open Meeting Law, and when certain types of meetings can or must be closed to the public.
 Exempts the exchange from the following otherwise required provisions: